 Did you know that Spain is the country with the most blue flags in the world?
-Well, here in the southeast of Spain, we have some paradisiacal beaches, and we have selected a few of them for the list of the best beaches in Alicante.
+Well, here in the southeast of Spain, we have some paradisiacal beaches, and we have selected a few for the list of the best beaches in Alicante.

-Although we have chosen 12 best beaches and coves in Alicante.
+Although we have chosen the 12 best beaches and coves in Alicante.
 These are the ones we like, but there are more.

-1. Benidorm Beaches
+1. Beaches of Benidorm

 2. La Granadella Beach

-While you’re in Jávea, take a look at our post on What to see in Dénia, just a few km away.
+Since you’re in Jávea, take a look at our post on What to see in Dénia, just a few km away.

 3. Racó del Conill